 Studying in the UK may be one of the best decisions you make and selecting LSE London School of Economics and Political Science could help you establish a strong career in your chosen sector.
 The above-mentioned breakdown of expenses associated with attending LSE would undoubtedly assist you in better planning your budget.

 Hopefully, this article on the cost of studying at LSE London School of Economics and Political Science was helpful and informative.
-Feel free to also check out the UK Scholarships Page for more information about studying in the UK!
+Feel free to also check out the Study in the UK and other Available Programs for International Students page for more information about studying in the UK!